 Z28 Chevrolet Camarore LS1 V8 Sports Coupe

-featured the 5.7 L (350 cid) LT1 V8 engine that had been introduced in the Corvette one year earlier, as well as an optional six-speed manual transmission.
+The MK4 Camaro featured the 5.7 L (350 cid) LT1 V8 engine that had been introduced in the Corvette one year earlier, as well as an optional six-speed manual transmission.
 The 1998 model year was refreshed and revised with both exterior and engine changes.
 Replacing the LT1 was GM's all-new 5.7 L (346 cid) LS1 which had been introduced with the Corvette C5.

 The Camaro is to return in 2009 however as a retro styled sports coupe.